Comparing Explanations is Not Enough, Explain the Change: New Standards are Needed to Explain Behavioral Shifts in Large Language Models: The Paradigm

-Let $b$ denote a qualitative or quantitative property of a model or its outputs, that we call \emph{behavior}.
-To measure its shift within a checkpoint sequence $\mathbf{M}$, we assume we are given a \textit{behavioral metric} $B$ that associates to each checkpoint $M_t$ an evaluation over $b$ (e.g., $B(M_t)\in\mathbb{R}^+$).
+\begin{example} Consider a checkpoint sequence $\mathbf{M} {=} (M_0, M_1, M_2)$, where $M_0$ is a pre-trained LLM intended to support users asking for medical advice.
+A task-specific fine-tuning $I_1 \in \mathcal{I}$ aimed at improving factual knowledge in medicine produces a new checkpoint $M_1 {=} I_1(M_0)$.
+Then, prompt conditioning $I_2 \in \mathcal{I}$ to elicit step-by-step reasoning produces a checkpoint $M_2 = I_2(M_1)$. \emph{How can we determine whether behavioral shifts occur between $M_0$ and $M_1$, or between $M_1$ and $M_2$?} \end{example} Let $b$ denote a \emph{behavior}, i.e. a qualitative or quantitative property of a model or its outputs that can be operationalized with a measurable metric, allowing a precise determination of when $b$ is present, absent, or shifting.
+Examples of behaviors include sycophancy (measured by sycophancy rate), and safety (measured by safety violation counts or refusal rates), as well as task accuracy on benchmarks such as HellaSwag~\cite{zellers2019hellaswag} for common-sense reasoning, or hallucination tendency measured by FactScore~\cite{min2023factscore} or the semantic entropy~\cite{farquhar2024detecting}.
+To measure the shift of $b$ within a checkpoint sequence $\mathbf{M}$, we assume to have available a \textit{behavioral metric} $B$ that associates to each checkpoint $M_t$ an evaluation over $b$ (e.g., $B(M_t)\in\mathbb{R}$).
 Examples of concrete behavioral metrics include task accuracy, safety violation counts, refusal rates, deception indicators, or human preference scores.
 A \emph{behavioral shift} occurs when the change in a model’s behavior exceeds a threshold $\varepsilon_B$, which depends on the chosen metric $B$ and the application context.
-Formally, for $\mathbf{M}$ at $0 < \bar{t} \leq T$, we define a \textit{behavioral shift} with respect to behavior $b$ as $\|\Delta B(M_{\bar{t}})\|> \varepsilon_B$, where $\Delta B(M_{\bar{t}}) = B(M_{\bar{t}}) - B(M_{\bar{t}-1})$.
+Formally, for $\mathbf{M}$ at $0 < \bar{t} \leq T$, we define a \textit{behavioral shift} with respect to behavior $b$ if $\|\Delta B(M_{\bar{t}})\|> \varepsilon_B$, where $\Delta B(M_{\bar{t}}) = B(M_{\bar{t}}) - B(M_{\bar{t}-1})$.
+If needed, standard methods for change-point detection~\cite{truong2020selective} can be used to automatically identify candidate values of $\bar{t}$ at which $B(M_t)$ exhibits a statistically significant behavioral shift along the checkpoint sequence.
 When a behavioral shift occurs at $\bar{t}$, we denote with \Mpre${=}M_{\bar{t}-1}$ the \emph{reference} model (before the shift) and with \Mpost${=}M_{\bar{t}}$ the \emph{updated} model (after the shift).
-We treat \Mpre and \Mpost as black-boxes whose internals may be accessible to varying degrees (e.g., activations, attention patterns, parameters).
-Note that our formulation allows model behavior to be evaluated both globally at a given checkpoint, via $B(M_t)$, and locally for a specific input $x$, via $B(M_t, x)$.
+Note that our formulation allows model behavior to be evaluated both globally at a given checkpoint, via $B(M_t)$, or locally for a specific input $x\in\mathcal{X}$, via $B(M_t, x)$. \begin{example} Continuing from \Cref{ex:model_sequence}, consider the behavior $b$ of suggesting that the user calls for immediate medical assistance when clinically appropriate.
+Let $X_E \subseteq \mathcal{X}$ denote a set of user prompts that describe urgent clinical scenarios and request medical advice to the LLM.
+Given a checkpoint $M_t$ and a prompt $x \in X_E$, we define a binary metric~$B(M_t,x)\in\{0,1\}$ indicating whether or not $M_t(x)$ recommends the user to call for immediate medical assistance.
+Accordingly, for the set of prompts $X_E$, $B(M_t)$ is defined as the percentage of prompts for which $B(M_t,x)$ changes from $0$ to $1$ or vice versa.
+Models $M_0, M_1, M_2 \in \mathbf{M}$ correctly recommend urgently calling for medical assistance $80\%$, $90\%$ and $20\%$ of the time, respectively.
+With $\varepsilon_B = 50\%$, the observed drop in performance from $M_1$ to $M_2$ exceeds the predefined threshold for non-negligible change, and thus signals the presence of a behavioral shift. \emph{How can this behavioral shift be explained?} \end{example}